naturalis/nbclassify/nbclassify/docs/scripts.rst

 NBClassify comes with several command-line scripts.
 The following scripts are
 included:

-:ref:`nbc-harvest-images-py`
+:ref:`nbc-harvest-images`
-  Downloads images with meta data from a Flickr account.
-This also builds an SQLite database with image meta data for use in downstream scripts.
+  Downloads images with metadata from a Flickr account.
+This also compiles a metadata file in the image directory, which is needed for downstream scripts.

-:ref:`nbc-trainer-py`
+:ref:`nbc-trainer`
   Extract fingerprints from images, export these to training data, and train artificial neural networks.

-:ref:`nbc-classify-py`
+:ref:`nbc-classify`
   Classify images using artificial neural networks.

 The workflow for the scripts is as follows: